lakithasahan/pytorch_deep_learning/README.md

-# pytorch_deep_learning
+# PyTorch_deep_learning
-In this example we use Pytorch deep learning library to classify  famous IRIS dataset.You can download the complete code with dataset from download section.
+In this example we use PyTorch deep learning library to classify  famous IRIS data set.
+You can download the complete code with data set from download section.

 ## Below shows a simple structure of a Neural Network